 US 5 is a major north/south route in Connecticut, running parallel to I-91.
 State Street exists as a local street in New Haven from Water Street (US 1) to I-91.
 At its interchange with I-91, State Street gains the US 5 designation.
 It continues north through New Haven and Hamden.
 US 5 runs north along local streets to Meriden, where it merges with CT 15.
 The combined US 5/CT 15 is a large divided boulevard called the Berlin Turnpike.
 South of Hartford, US 5/CT 15 leaves the Berlin Turnpike and runs to the northeast across I-91 as a limited-access highway called the Wilbur Cross Highway.
 Just before the northern terminus of the Wilbur Cross Highway at I-84 in East Hartford, US 5 splits off.
-It runs north along local streets to the Connecticut-Massachusetts border.
+It runs north along local streets to the Connecticut-Massachusetts state line.
 US 5 continues north through Massachusetts and Vermont to the Canadian border.

 Copyright © 2003-2019 by David Golub.
 All rights reserved.
 The author would like to thank William Roll for contributing photographs and LC for contributing documents to this web site.
 You may not reproduce any text or photographs on this web site without express permission from the author.
 Hotlinking of images from this site is strictly prohibited.
 Route symbols based on graphics from Central PA/MD Roads and Wikipedia.